 Colour Television, including a video is provided in the Main Lounge and House Lounges for general viewing.
 Residents may install their own sets within their private room area if they wish – access to the main aerial is available in each unit.
 New televisions brought into the Hostel require inspection by a qualified electrician to ensure safety standards.

-Supply of newspaper and magazines can be arranged with the local newsagent.
+Supply of newspaper can be arranged with the local newsagent.
 Details are provided with the information pack at time of admission.

 Respite accommodation is provided with the same services and facilities as those supplied to permanent residents.